wavefrontHQ/docs/pages/doc/wavefront_api.md

 summary: Learn about the REST API for managing Wavefront.
 ---

-Wavefront supports a REST API for management and [instrumentation APIs](wavefront_instrumentation_api.html) for sending metrics.
+Wavefront supports a REST API for management and [instrumentation SDKs](wavefront_instrumentation_api.html) for sending metrics.
-* The Wavefront REST API allows you to perform management tasks that you'd perform from the UI, such as creating event.
+* The Wavefront REST API allows you to perform management tasks that you'd perform from the UI, such as creating events.
 You can use Swagger to create an API client or a CLI client from this API.
 * The [instrumentation SDKs](wavefront_instrumentation_api.html) allow you to send metrics to the Wavefront proxy or directly to the Wavefront service.
 These SDKs are available through different Application Instrumentation integrations and in GitHub.

 This page describes the Wavefront REST API.